Glyphosate: Uses

 Glyphosate and related herbicides are often used in invasive species eradication and habitat restoration, especially to enhance native plant establishment in prairie ecosystems.
 The controlled application is usually combined with a selective herbicide and traditional methods of weed eradication such as mulching to achieve an optimal effect.

 In many cities, glyphosate is sprayed along the sidewalks and streets, as well as crevices in between pavement where weeds often grow.
 However, up to 24% of glyphosate applied to hard surfaces can be run off by water.
 Glyphosate contamination of surface water is attributed to urban and agricultural use.
 Glyphosate is used to clear railroad tracks and get rid of unwanted aquatic vegetation.
 Since 1994, glyphosate has been used in aerial spraying in Colombia in coca eradication programs; Colombia announced in May 2015 that by October, it would cease using glyphosate in these programs due to concerns about human toxicity of the chemical.
+However, the Colombian government reversed this policy in December 2025, announcing that aerial eradication would resume using precision drones instead of aircraft.
+Drone spraying operations began in February 2026.

 Glyphosate is also used for crop desiccation to increase harvest yield and uniformity.
 Glyphosate itself is not a chemical desiccant; rather crop desiccants are so named because application just before harvest kills the crop plants so that the food crop dries from normal environmental conditions ("dry-down") more quickly and evenly.
 (Note: In agriculture, the term desiccant is applied to an agent that promotes dry down.
 "True desiccants" are not chemical desiccants either, rather the distinction is whether an agent is a contact herbicide such as Diquat and sodium chlorate that rapidly kill the above-ground portion of the plant as it dries out over a few days, or an agent such as glyphosate that is absorbed systemically and translocated to the root, a process that can take days to weeks.)
 Because glyphosate is systemic, excess residue levels can persist in plants due to incorrect application and this may render the crop unfit for sale.
 When applied appropriately, it can promote useful effects.
 In sugarcane, for example, glyphosate application increases sucrose concentration before harvest.
 In grain crops (wheat, barley, oats), uniformly dried crops do not have to be windrowed (swathed and dried) prior to harvest, but can easily be straight-cut and harvested.
 This saves the farmer time and money, which is important in northern regions where the growing season is short, and it enhances grain storage when the grain has a lower and more uniform moisture content.